IETF-TEAS-WG/network-slice-topology/draft-ietf-teas-network-slice-topology-yang.md

    XML: N/A; the requested URI is an XML namespace.
 ~~~~

-   This document registers two YANG modules in the YANG Module Names
+   This document requests IANA to register two YANG modules in the YANG Module Names
    registry {{!RFC6020}}.

 ~~~~